Training courses

 - Industry (commercial): £699

-• BOOKING Please register here - for further details contact Joie Ensor
+BOOKING: To be announced soon - for further details contact Joie Ensor

 Individual participant data (IPD) meta-analyses: a practical introduction for healthcare research

-(2-day online course
+(2-day online course)

-• DATES: To be announced in 2024
+DATES: To be announced in 2025

-• FACULTY: Dr Mel Holden & Dr Brooke Levis (leads), Prof Richard Riley, Dr Mel Holden, Dr Joie Ensor, Professor Danielle van der Windt, Dr Miriam Hattle (plus guest speakers)
+FACULTY: Dr Mel Holden & Dr Brooke Levis (leads), Prof Richard Riley, Dr Mel Holden, Dr Joie Ensor, Professor Danielle van der Windt, Dr Miriam Hattle (plus guest speakers)

-• OVERVIEW: The 2-day course will use a combination of talks, interactive activities, external speakers, and one-to-one ‘meet the expert sessions’ to improve your knowledge and skills in the design and practical delivery of IPD meta-analyses.
+OVERVIEW: The 2-day course will use a combination of talks, interactive activities, external speakers, and one-to-one ‘meet the expert sessions’ to improve your knowledge and skills in the design and practical delivery of IPD meta-analyses.
 It will cover the steps involved and help you decide whether an IPD meta-analysis is likely to be worth the investment.
 Whilst examples will focus on clinical trials, the course will also be relevant for other types of IPD meta-analyses.
 Specific topics to be included in the course are:

 - The what, why and when of IPD meta-analyses